Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - Oia plus a winery stop, or

-- Akrotiri area plus a beach view, or
+- The Akrotiri area plus a sea view, or

 - A longer, relaxed lunch in a traditional village